DestinyJoyner/Calendar-App/Readme.md

 (when registering, be sure to type your password carefully, as it will be stored as is the first time you register for an account)

 <h2>Instructions for Cloning</h2>
--You will need to also clone down the backend repo (LINK ABOVE) to run the application locally
+- You will need to also clone down the backend repo (LINK ABOVE) to run the application locally

--Once cloned, run the `npm i` command and then `npm start`
+- Once cloned, run the `npm i` command and then `npm start`

--You will need to create an .env file and set the `REACT_APP_API_URL` key to the local host port you will be running on your backend (SEE BACKEND REPO README ABOVE)
+- You will need to create an .env file and set the `REACT_APP_API_URL` key to the local host port you will be running on your backend (SEE BACKEND REPO README ABOVE)

 <h2>User Stories</h2>